 Is there a Jewish prayer that can be said on behalf of one’s country?

 Yes, Jews always participate fully in the life of the country of which they are citizens.
 Many congregations include a prayer on behalf of the country in Shabbat services.
-This prayer, from Mishkan T'filah, is especially appropriate as the United States celebrates its independence.
+This prayer, from Mishkan T'filah, is especially appropriate as the United States and Canada celebrate their independence.

 O Guardian of life and liberty,